tl-kuno/ai-powered-portfolio/WARP.md

 ## Critical Constraints

 ### Do Not Alter Without Explicit Permission
 - `data/portfolio.json` structure - This is the source of truth for Taylor's professional and personal information and serves as writing samples so that the chat agent can respond in her tone.
+- Embedding dimensions (512) - Changing requires recreating Pinecone index and re-uploading all chunks

-### Do Not Mofify Without Care
+### Do Not Modify Without Care
 - `<question-buttons>` XML format - Changing this requires coordinated updates to system prompt, frontend parsing, and test cases
 - Command history limit (5 items) - Intentional constraint to prevent state bloat
+- Chat history limit (6 messages) - Backend constraint to control context window
 - Token limits (200/300) - Tuned for response quality vs. cost tradeoff
+- Chunk retrieval count (1 bio + 3 relevant) - Balances context quality with token usage
+- Chunking strategy in `upload_embeddings.py` - Preserves Taylor's conversational voice

 ### Security Notes
 - NEVER use `dangerouslySetInnerHTML` for rendering AI responses
-- NEVER commit `OPENAI_API_KEY` - must be set in Vercel dashboard only
+- NEVER commit API keys (`OPENAI_API_KEY`, `PINECONE_API_KEY`) - must be set in Vercel dashboard and `.env` for local dev
 - CORS headers are open (`*`) since this is a public portfolio site
+- Pinecone index uses serverless (free tier compatible) with cosine metric

 ### Testing Philosophy
 Tests focus on user interactions rather than implementation details: